Cite by Stephen Covey, “Begin with the end in mind,” suits well to help addressing the challenge for the IT and electronics designers of the future.

 We have embedded a sustainable mindset into every aspect of the business.

-TES operates in an ethical, compliant, and transparent way.
+SK tes operates in an ethical, compliant, and transparent way.
 Our commitment starts at the top and filters to all levels, with governance over every aspect of the business, from procedures to working with clients and partners.

-Our initiatives have driven some amazing results at our facilities around the globe, find out about this and more in our Sustainability Report:
+Our initiatives have driven some amazing results at our facilities around the globe, find out about this and more in our Sustainability Report.